The House of Normandy

 Matilda, incensed at what she saw as Stephen's betrayal, was pregnant with her third child, William, at the time of her father's death and therefore her reaction was ultimately delayed.
 She did eventually invade England in 1139 and was ably supported by her illegitimate half-brother Robert of Earl Gloucester.
 There followed a long period during which the country was rent apart by civil war.
 Normandy was eventually taken by Matilda's husband, Geoffrey, Count of Anjou, but conflict in England was to remain a long and drawn out bitter struggle between the two opposing factions.

-The fickle wheel of fortune turned once more when Robert of Gloucester was captured by Stephen's Queen, also Matilda.
+The fickle wheel of fortune turned once more when Robert of Gloucester was captured by Stephen's Queen, also Matilda, at the Rout of Winchester.
 An exchange of prisoners was finally agreed upon, with no side gaining the upper hand.
 Matilda herself was very nearly captured while being besieged by Stephen at Oxford, but made a daring escape across the frozen river camouflaged in a white cloak.

 Her young son, Henry was summoned to England in the hope that his presence would breathe new life into his mother's cause.
 Finally, Matilda reluctantly returned to Normandy in 1148.
 Stephen's Queen, Matilda of Boulogne, died in 1152.
 The struggle with Stephen for the crown of England was taken up by the Empress' son, Henry Plantagenet, known at the time as Henry Fitz Empress.